Santos2175/finance-dashboard/README.md

 - [Contact](#contact)

   ## Introduction
-  This project is a frontend assigment given by Intuji Team.
+  This is a finance dashboard frontend app.
 It includes responsive frontend design built using HTML, SCSS and JavaScript.

   ## Features
   - Responsive UI for user interaction